BlueCoderXD/financial-service/README.md

 ## The available endpoints for this project are:
 * Add a new account for an already existing user
 * View the user information including existing and newly created accounts with transactions

+Users with id 1,2 and 3 can be used for testing purposes.